North County Transit District

-Established on September 20, 1975 as the North County Transit Development Board, and later took the name North County Transit District (NCTD).
+Established on September 20, 1975, as the North County Transit Development Board, and later took the name North County Transit District (NCTD).
 The agency's jurisdiction includes Oceanside, Carlsbad, San Marcos, Vista, Escondido, Fallbrook, Pauma, Valley Center, San Dieguito, and Ramona.
 The Board would serve as the operator of bus service within the North County area, absorbing the municipal bus systems of Escondido and Oceanside.

-North County Transit owns 62 mi of mainline railroad track (the Surf Line) from the Orange County/San Diego County line to Santa Fe Depot (used by COASTER, Metrolink, and Pacific Surfliner passenger trains along with BNSF Railway freight trains) along with the 22 mi Escondido Subdivision (used by the SPRINTER and BNSF freight trains).
+NCTD owns 62 mi of mainline railroad track (the Surf Line) from the Orange County/San Diego County line to Santa Fe Depot (used by COASTER, Metrolink, and Pacific Surfliner passenger trains along with BNSF Railway freight trains) along with the 22 mi Escondido Subdivision (used by the SPRINTER and BNSF freight trains).

-North County Transit works closely with the San Diego Metropolitan Transit System (MTS), which operates public transit services in Southern San Diego County, and the San Diego Association of Governments (SANDAG), which plans, develops, and constructs transit projects for both NCTD and MTS.
+NCTD works closely with the San Diego Metropolitan Transit System (MTS), which operates public transit services in Southern San Diego County, and the San Diego Association of Governments (SANDAG), which plans, develops, and constructs transit projects for both NCTD and MTS.